hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 # }
 ```

-We'll also need to refer to the new network differently.
+ You will also need to refer to the new network differently.
 Inside of the
-configuration for the `vm_instance`, update the `network_interface` section like
+ configuration for the `vm_instance`, update the `network_interface` section
-so:
+ like so:

 ```hcl
 # Replace this line: